psevestre/openid-fapi/Financial_API_WD2_001.md

 The Authorization Server

 * shall support both public and confidential clients;
-* shall provide a client secret longer than 12 characters;
+* shall provide a client secret longer than 12 characters; If the client secret will be used for signing purposes, the client secret shall contain a minimum of 128 bits and with sufficient entropy to generate cryptographically strong keys as defined in section 16.19 of [OIDC];
 * shall support [RFC7636] with `S265` as the code challenge method;
 * shall require Redirect URIs to be pre-registered;
 * shall require the `redirect_uri` parameter in the authorization request;